ddldsd/NukkitInstaller/README.md

 # NukkitInstaller
-An installer for NukkitX software.
+An installer for Nukkit software.

 # How to use